-• The primary plane of the front shall not appear taller than the historic structure.
+The primary plane of the front shall not appear taller than the historic structure.

-Response - The front elevation of the new building is taller than the 15' 4" one story historic building.
-Creative design solutions are proposed to reduce the perception of this height difference.
-The 10 feet distance between new and historic construction pushes the new building toward the alley.
-The building sits at the 5 feet setback line, and could be pushed further back toward the alley at HPC's direction to increase this distance.
+Response - The primary plane of the new building is 20' 5" (measured to the third floor deck) which is similar scale to the 16' 6" one story historic building, especially in consideration of the 10 feet separation.
+The 10 feet distance between new and historic construction pushes the new building toward the alley and reduced the perception of height as viewed from Cooper.
 The new building contextually sits between three story buildings to the east and west of the 1020 property, and successfully completes the streetscape in this high density residential neighborhood while preserving a one story historic cabin at the front of the property.